mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 If you do need that, Rust might be a good fit, because it provides fine-grained hardware control with comparable ergonomics.
 If in doubt, Rust favors explicitness, though; it eschews magic.

-Did I wet your appetite for idiomatic Rust?
+Did I whet your appetite for idiomatic Rust?
 Have a look at [this Github project](https://github.com/mre/idiomatic-rust).
 I'd be thankful for contributions.

 ### Footnotes